Itamichan/CG_photography/README.md

 * `#7e1f3f` - darker version of the initial pink
 * `#000000` - black
 * `#ffffff` - white
+* `#898989` - grey
+* `#6a6a6a` - dark grey

 The stand out color for this web page is dark pink which is associated with romance, love, feminine qualities and friendship.

 Considering that this color is very strong and easily attract attention I decided to not use any other bright colors.
 Therefore, the other used colors are the classic white and black.

+The grey colors were used for "close" button in the form.

 #### Font